-9.3 SUPERANNUATION (Aca&Gen)
+9.3 SUPERANNUATION (ACA&GEN)

-- 9.3.1 University employees are eligible to belong to UniSaver New Zealand in accordance with the requirements of the Scheme. - 9.3.2 Where the employee is a contributor to the Government Superannuation Fund the employer will continue to operate in accordance with the Scheme.
+- 9.3.1 University employees are eligible to belong to UniSaver New Zealand in accordance with the requirements of the Scheme. - 9.3.2 Where the employee is a contributor to the Government Superannuation Fund your employer will continue to operate in accordance with the Scheme.

-9.4 COMPENSATION FOR DAMAGE TO CLOTHING (Aca&Gen)
+9.4 COMPENSATION FOR DAMAGE TO CLOTHING (ACA&GEN)